 There are many good breastfeeding resources at nearby libraries.
 Most have books in several different languages.
-Sometimes birthing facilities, breastfeeding specialists, and support groups have books that can be read there, or borrowed.
+Sometimes birthing facilities, breastfeeding specialists, and support groups have books that can be read at their location or borrowed.
 Local bookstores have a wide selection of books as well.
 Please do not depend on materials written by a formula company.

-See Breastfeeding Resources on pages 19-25 for phone numbers for classes and specialists.
+See Breastfeeding Resources on pages 24-31 for phone numbers for classes and specialists.